EXPLAINER: Driver in Texas crash was 13; is that legal?

 The cause of Tuesday’s crash in Andrews County, Texas, near the New Mexico border, wasn’t clear, but federal authorities said Thursday that the 13-year-old was driving a Dodge pickup on a road with a 75 mph speed limit when its front left tire, a spare, blew out.

 The truck veered across the center line into an oncoming transit van carrying the golf team from the University of the Southwest, in Hobbs, New Mexico.
-The boy and his father were killed, along with members of the golf teams and their coach.
+The boy and a man in the truck with him were killed, along with members of the golf teams and their coach.

-Investigators have not yet determined why the boy was behind the wheel, Texas Department of Public Safety Sgt.
-Steven Blanco said Friday.

 While the area is rural, the surrounding oil fields of the Permian Basin that crosses from West Texas into New Mexico mean the traffic can be anything but, local residents said.